PgBiel/typst-improv-tables-planning/main.typ

     - *Proposal 2 (Tablex's approach):* The missing coordinate should be determined without change from the `table.cell(x: auto, y: auto)` case.
 That is, if the cell `table.cell(y: 3)` is specified right after `table.cell(x: 1, y: 1)`, then the former cell's missing `x` coordinate will be calculated to be `x: 2` (the previous plus one).
 With a missing `y` coordinate, the cell would stay in the same row as the previous cell unless the row is entirely filled, in which case the cell would go to the next row.
       - It works, but might be a bit surprising.
 Would be nice to have more opinions here.

+5. *To be discussed:* There should be a built-in method to create a `diagbox`-style cell, with a divider across its diagonal separating two bits of text / content.
+  - While this can be done with a third-party package such as diagbox @diagbox, it requires manual adjustment to ensure the diagbox fits the entire cell, as tables have an `inset` parameter (which defaults to `5pt` on all sides, and can even change for each different side), and knowing and specifying the table inset is required to have the diagbox expand enough to "bypass" inset.
+    - This can only be done transparently when the table itself renders the diagbox, as it then provides the correct `inset` parameter.
+    - The solution is to have a built-in diagbox element or similar.
+  - *Proposal 1:* Have a separate diagbox element, e.g. `table.diagbox(flipped: true)[a][b]`.
+    - This could translate to internal cell properties, or even just be wrapped as the body of a `table.cell`.
+  - *Proposal 2:* Use properties on `table.cell`, e.g. `table.cell(diagbox: (left: [a], right: [b], flipped: true))`.

 == Merging cells

 *TBD*